shwina/still-magic/_en/configuration.md

     -   The `--version` flag should produce this as well
 -   Because option interpretation will change over time, and if you don't know what the version was, you'll have to guess

-### Common Problems

-FIXME: common problems for keeping a record of configuration

-### Exercises

-FIXME: exercises for keeping a record of configuration
+{% include problems-exercises.md topic="keeping a record of configuration" %}

 ## Summary {#s:workflow-summary}